KiFoundation/ki-networks/Testnet/kichain-t-4/UPGRADE_V5.md

 # kichain-t-4 V5 Upgrade

-The V5 upgrade `kichain-t-4` is set to happen at height `xxxxxx` which at current block time should be reached on `16th of March 2023` around `13H00 UTC`.
+The V5 upgrade `kichain-t-4` is set to happen at height `8785795` which at current block time should be reached on `16th of March 2023` around `13H00 UTC`.

 ## How to upgrade your node

 Use the [provided](https://github.com/KiFoundation/ki-tools/releases/tag/5.0.0-beta) builds or build the new client yourself.
 A full how-to guide can be found in this [dedicated tutorial](https://github.com/KiFoundation/ki-tools#readme).

 We provide static binary releases with verifiable checksums.
 We encourage validators to build these binaries themselves using our dedicated tutorial and check the resulting checksum.

+Note: this version requires `go 1.19+`

 The client version should be:
 ```bash